aminya/AcuteGit/README.md

 # My Git Commands
-My most used git commands for the operations that are not available through GitHub desktop software (https://desktop.github.com/) and [Tortoise git](https://tortoisegit.org/download/)
+My most used git commands for the operations that are not available through GitHub desktop software (https://desktop.github.com/) and [Atom GitHub](https://github.com/atom/github)

 For github desktop documentation refer to: https://help.github.com/en/desktop/getting-started-with-github-desktop